cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 }
 ```

-- The `id` field uniquely identifies the query at the Querying Chain.
+- The `id` field uniquely identifies the query at the querying chain.
-- The `result` field indicates whether the query was correctly executed at the Queried Chain and if the queried path exists.
+- The `result` field indicates whether the query was correctly executed at the queried chain and if the queried path exists.
 - The `data` field is an opaque bytestring that contains the value associated with the queried path in case `result = SUCCESS`.

 ### Store paths